 General rules for use

 The University is committed to providing an innovative, safe, and secure environment for all individuals.
-To that end, the University’s recently enacted UAS Policy and Procedures establish safety practices, privacy restrictions, and oversight of UAS and model aircraft on University property and university-sponsored events.
+To that end, the University’s enacted UAS Policy and Procedures establish safety practices, privacy restrictions, and oversight of UAS and model aircraft on University property and university-sponsored events.
 The UAS Policy applies to three different types of UAS Operations:

 - Public/Government Operations